Chiv2-Community/unchained-wiki/docs/server-hosting/configuration.md

 This guide explains how to configure network settings for your Chivalry 2 Unchained server using Unreal Engine 4's configuration system.

-!!!
+!!! warning "Important"
     Ensure your server has been shut down before making any ini modifications!
 Failure to do so will cause your changes to be overwritten!

 ## Configuration File Locations